-November 2022
+November 2023

-- Chair meeting with lead coordinators - Submit final faculty names, contact information, speaker biographies - Finalize the daily agendas and tweak the description for the track - Chairs and coordinator work together to determine if the track is within the \$7000 budget parameters
+- Notification of selected substantive tracks to chair(s) - Chair meeting with lead coordinators - Submit final faculty names, contact information, and speaker biographies. - Finalize the daily agendas and tweak the description for the track. - Chairs and coordinator work together to determine if the track is within the \$8000 budget parameters.

-December 2022
+December 2023

-• Review and edit the track's page within the brochure before it is submitted to the printer
+• Review and edit the track's page within the brochure before it is submitted to the printer.

-January 2023
+January 2024

-- CLE by the Sea brochures are mailed - CLE by the Sea webpage is available on azbar.org - We ask that you, and your faculty, begin marketing your track through social media - Speaker confirmation emails with documents should be sent to all faculty
+- CLE by the Sea brochures are mailed. - CLE by the Sea webpage is available on azbar.org. - We ask that you, and your faculty, begin marketing your track through social media. - Speaker confirmation emails with documents should be sent to all faculty.

-February 2023
+February 2024

-- Set/hold faculty meetings to ensure everyone is working toward a cohesive program - Make hotel reservation
+- Set/hold faculty meetings to ensure everyone is working toward a cohesive program. - Make or confirm hotel reservation.

-March 2023
+March 2024

-Submit marketing verbiage for emails and section invites
+• Submit marketing verbiage for emails and section invites.

-April 2023
+April 2024

-• Audio/Visual (AV) equipment form is completed and returned to the coordinator does not include PowerPoint)
+• Audio/Visual (AV) equipment form is completed and returned to the coordinator.

-May 2023
+May 2024

-- Wrap-up any loose ends, remind your faculty of the upcoming deadline for written materials and PowerPoint presentations - o We require original, quality written materials for each session of your track (this
+- Wrap up any loose ends, remind your faculty of the upcoming deadline for written materials and PowerPoint presentations. - We require original, quality written materials for each session of your track (this does not include PowerPoint) - As a guideline, 7-10 pages per hour - Case law will not be reprinted; only links will be provided.

-- As a guideline, 7-10 pages per hour - Case law will not be reprinted, only links will be provided - o Include materials for practical application and that are pivotal to the presentation - See Guidelines for Written Materials & PowerPoint Best Practices
+- o Include materials for practical application that are pivotal to the presentation. - o See Guidelines for Written Materials & PowerPoint Best Practices

-June 2023
+June 2024

-• All written materials and PowerPoint presentations due to the coordinator on a prespecified date
+• All written materials and PowerPoint presentations are due to the coordinator on a prespecified date.

-July 2023
+July 2024

-• THE BIG EVENT - Sunday, 7/9 through Wednesday, 7/12 at Hotel Del Coronado
+• THE BIG EVENT - Sunday, 7/7 through Wednesday, 7/10 at Marriott Coronado Island Resort and Spa

-August 2023
+August 2024

-• All CLE by the Sea Travel and Expense Reimbursement forms must be completed and returned to the coordinator
+• All CLE by the Sea Travel and Expense Reimbursement forms must be completed and returned to the coordinator.

-As a reminder, the State Bar's Annual Convention will be June 14 through June 16, 2023.
-If you or your faculty are involved with or will be speaking at the 2023 annual convention, the CLE by the Sea dates could conflict with the convention deadlines and requirements.
+As a reminder, the State Bar's Annual Convention will be June 12 through June 14, 2024.
+If you or your faculty are involved with or will be speaking at the 2024 annual convention, the CLE by the Sea dates could conflict with the convention deadlines and requirements.